Prenatal & Maternity

 When you get prenatal and maternity care with us, we commit to:

 Whether it’s your first pregnancy or your third, you’ll have a lot of questions.
 We’ll provide plenty of information on what’s happening with your growing baby.
 We’ll also help you understand the changes in your body and guide you as you keep yourself and your baby healthy throughout the pregnancy.

 Be there with you during delivery

 When it is time to deliver, you’ll be at one of the best medical facilities in the area, the new state-of-the-art Good Samaritan Birthing Center.

-What is an epidural?
-How does Pitocin work?
-How long is labor?
-At what stage of labor do I go to the hospital?
-Our physicians are always on call for their own pregnant moms and will counsel you on delivery decisions.
-If for some reason your doctor is unable to deliver your baby, you can feel comfortable and confident in the expertise of another physician in the group, as they all provide best in class care.
+Our physicians are on call for their own maternity patients and will counsel you on delivery decisions.
+If for some reason your doctor is unable to deliver your baby, you can feel comfortable and confident in the expertise of another physician in the Sound Family Medicine group, as they all provide best-in-class care.

 Provide prenatal and maternity care for mom and baby now, and adult wellness and pediatric care post-pregnancy

 As a family medicine practice, we provide continuous care for the whole family.
 That means care during pregnancy and after for both you and baby.
 We’ll be here for baby with well-child checkups and to treat all the scrapes and bumps that come with childhood.
 And we’ll also be here for you, for the well adult and preventative care you’ll need to keep up with your little ones.